friendly-telegram/friendly-telegram.github.io/modules/core.md

 ## Loading and unloading modules

  - **Downloading modules**
-[Syntax: `dlmod <module name/URL>`]
+[Syntax: `dlmod [module name/URL]`]

    Downloads the specified module from the official modules repository.
+If no name or URL is given, you get a list of official modules available

+   *PSST, did you know that you can load [Paperplane](https://github.com/MyPaperPlane/Telegram-UserBot) and [Uniborg](https://github.com/SpEcHiDe/UniBorg) modules too?*

  - **Module Presets**
 [Syntax: `dlpreset <preset name>`]